-Ukraine shoots down 35 drones over Kyiv as attacks kill 4

-KYIV, Ukraine (AP) — Ukraine air defenses shot down 35 Iranian-made drones over Kyiv in Russia’s latest nighttime assault, as attacks across Ukraine by the Kremlin’s forces killed four civilians, officials said Monday.
+Russia bans jet skis, ride-hailing ahead of WWII tributes

-The bombardments came as Moscow enforced tight security on the eve of traditional Red Square commemorations marking the defeat of Nazi Germany in World War II.
+KYIV, Ukraine (AP) — Russia enacted a major security clampdown ahead of Tuesday’s annual commemorations marking the defeat of Nazi Germany in World War II, curbing the use of drones, jet skis and car-sharing services in its largest cities amid its 14-month war with Ukraine.

-Russian media counted at least 21 Russian cities that canceled military parades — the staple of Victory Day celebrations across Russia — on May 9 for the first time in years.
-Regional officials cited “security concerns” or vaguely referred to “the current situation.”
+At least 21 Russian cities canceled May 9 military parades — the staple of Victory Day celebrations across Russia — for the first time in years, Russian media said.

+Regional officials blamed unspecified “security concerns” or vaguely referred to “the current situation” for the restrictions and cancellations.
+It was not clear whether their decisions were taken in coordination with the Kremlin.

+Last week, Russia — which hasn’t witnessed the carnage endured by Ukraine during the invasion — was rattled by ambiguous official reports that two Ukrainian drones flew into the heart of Moscow under the cover of darkness and reached the Kremlin before being shot down.

+Media and local officials have blamed other sporadic drone attacks, especially targeting oil depots near the two countries’ border, on the Ukrainian military.
+Kyiv officials decline to comment on such claims.

-Parades will go ahead in Russia’s largest cities, Moscow and St. Petersburg.
+The fears of a possible Ukrainian attack appeared real, even though parades will go ahead in Russia’s largest cities, Moscow and St. Petersburg.
 But the use of drones has been banned in both cities ahead of Victory Day.

-In St. Petersburg, which is often referred to as “northern Venice” for its network of rivers and canals, using jet skis in certain parts of the city has also been prohibited until May 10.
-In the Russian capital, car sharing services have been temporarily barred from the city center — drivers will not be able to start or finish rides there.
+In St. Petersburg, often referred to as “Venice of the north” for its network of rivers and canals, using jet skis in certain parts of the city is prohibited through May 10.
+In the Russian capital, car sharing services have been temporarily barred from the city center — drivers will not be able to start or finish rides there – amid preparations for the traditional Red Square parade.

+Initially, only one foreign leader was expected to attend this year’s Moscow parade — Kyrgyzstan President Sadyr Zhaparov, who arrived Monday and met Putin for talks.
+That was one more foreign guest than last year, when no leaders went amid Russian President Vladimir Putin’s broad diplomatic isolation over the war.
+The Kremlin at the time said it hadn’t invited any because it wasn’t a “round-number anniversary.”

+But on Monday officials announced that Tajik President Emomali Rakhmon would be joining Putin and Zhaparov at the festivities, along with Armenia’s prime minister, Nikol Pashinyan, and Kazakhstan’s leader, Kassym-Jomart Tokayev.

 Five people in the capital were injured by falling drone debris, according to Serhii Popko, head of the Kyiv City Military Administration.
 Air raid alarms sounded for more than three hours during the night.